Registration Assessments

 Fees (taxes are included) for a PRA-AB Assessment are paid by the sponsor and cover the cost of the assessors’ time and any expenses they incur related to the assessment.
 They also include any fees we pay to the Medical Council of Canada (MCC) to be a part of the pan-Canadian PRA program (NAC-PRA).
 Applicants may be responsible for their own assessment fees—please review your employment and sponsorship contracts for details.

-Return-to-practice assessments
+Return-to-practice assessment

 If you’ve been out of practice for more than 3 years, you may have to complete a return-to-practice assessment to make sure you can start working again safely.
 This assessment determines what kind of re-training or other support you might need to care for Albertans after a long absence from medicine.